 Some of our current projects that we are in partnership with:

-Digos City – Situated an hour and a half from Davao, this city is home to our partnership ministries of CRC Ministries, Haven of Hope Orphanage, Transition House, and OIKOS Theou.
+Digos City – Situated an hour and a half from Davao, this city is home to our partnership ministries with the Haven of Hope Orphanage and OIKOS Theou.

-CRC Ministries – Partnership for the operation of the Aplaya Multipurpose Center, Guihing Village, BalicBalic Village and several new villages and a scholarship program.
+Oikos Theou Ministries – Partnership for the operation of the Aplaya Multipurpose Center, Guihing Village, BalicBalic Village and several new villages and a youth center.
 Support helps to establish libraries and computer labs as well as church planting.

-Haven of Hope Orphanage and Transition House – Support for food, clothing, shoes, scholarships, as well as financial support for the operational costs of the Haven of Hope Orphanage (HOH) and the Transition House for young ladies from the Digos area.
+Haven of Hope Orphanage – Support for food, clothing, shoes, scholarships, as well as financial support for the operational costs of the Haven of Hope Orphanage (HOH)

 Palompon, Leyte – Accessed from Davao by airplane, boat, and van, this area is still in typhoon recovery.
 Seeds of Dignity partners with both people and organizations to provide fishing boats and putputs bicycle taxis for livelihood, and support for the rebuilding of several churches and schools.
-There are now 53 boats, with two more on order, and 20 putputs, and nine on their way.
-By June of 2016 this will provide a form of livelihood for 75 over families.
+There are now 77 boats, with more on order, and 47 putputs.
+By June of 2018 this will provide a form of livelihood for 125 over families.
 A Bible distribution ministry is also present on this island.
-Support includes establishment of a libraries and a computer lab as well as the Compassion building project for the 240+ Compassion children in the GenRev program in partnership with Trinity Faith Baptist Church.
+Support includes establishment of a libraries and a computer lab as well as the Compassion building project for the 300+ Compassion children in the GenRev program in partnership with Trinity Faith Baptist Church.

 Balay Pasilungan – Balay Pasilugan provides a weekday home for those children who would otherwise be unable to attend school due to the arduous journey over the mountainous region.
 SOD’s role within the home is to provide daily food for the meals, bedding, toothpaste, school supplies and books for the children who are staying there.

 Marilog High School of Agriculture and Datu Salumay Elementary – Ministry involves supplying seeds and training by an organic professional for the agricultural school where a Demo Farm has recently started.
 In addition, SOD provides books for a new rural library for the agricultural school.
 A feeding program for 125 students is supported at the school.
-A new reading center ws recently finished with support from SOD.
-At the local elementary, SOD has partnered with Rotary and Biosand Philippines to install a water station.
+A new reading center was recently finished with support from SOD.
+At the local elementary, SOD has partnered with Rotary and Clean Water International Philippines to install a water station.

-Water and sanitation projects in the Marilog area – Seeds of Dignity partners with both BSF Philippines and Rotary International to supply permanent water filters to the residents of this remote mountain area.
-SOD also takes in donations for BSF Philippines from US based donors.
+Water and sanitation projects in the Marilog area – Seeds of Dignity partners with both CWI Philippines and Rotary International to supply permanent water filters to the residents of this remote mountain area.

 Mini-libraries in rural areas in Mindanao and Leyte – Supplying and supporting small libraries and reading centers with books being provided by donors.
 More than sixty mini-libraries, not including pastoral libraries, are in operation.